Simply Ballet Tap Classes 2025

 That’s great news!
 Welcome to the family.

-Just let us know that you would like to go ahead with classes and we can complete your enrolment from our end.
+Just let us know that you would like to go ahead with classes and we can complete your enrolment from our end, or you can complete the online enrolment form.
 We’ll send you details on how to claim your Sports Voucher for up to $100 towards your fees (if eligible).
 You can then attend the next available class.

 We look forward to having you along to experience Simply Ballet for yourself and if you have any questions in the meantime just contact us